 The Evolving Role of Managers in Lean-Agile Development

-One of the most significant challenges and opportunities that arise in the adoption of SAFe is the evolution of the role of traditional managers.
+One of the most significant challenges and opportunities in adopting SAFe is the evolution of the role of traditional managers.
 SAFe emphasizes the value of nearly autonomous, self-organizing, cross-functional teams and trains.
-In addition to the general empowerment provided by Principle #9, Decentralized decision-making, the SAFe Agile Team roles highlight how responsibilities once assumed by managers are now delegated to the teams.
+In addition to the general empowerment provided by Principle #9 –Decentralized decision-making, the SAFe Agile Team roles highlight how responsibilities once assumed by managers are now delegated to the teams.
 These include:

 - The Product Owner, who manages the backlog

-- A Scrum Master who facilitates the team’s progress towards the goal
+- A Scrum Master who facilitates the team’s progress toward the goal

 For many reasons, Agile seems to work best when a manager does not assume either the Product Owner or Scrum Master role.

 This supports a leaner management infrastructure, with more empowered individuals and teams and faster, local decision-making.
-Productivity and quality go up, employee engagement increases, and time-to-market goes down.
+Productivity and quality go up employee engagement increases, and time-to-market decreases.

-However, this challenges the responsibilities of traditional line managers (i.e., development/engineering manager, hardware/software manager, QA/test manager, program manager, etc.), especially as these roles historically have been organized by discipline.
-As the organization evolves to cross-functional teams and Agile Release Trains (ARTs), this means that individual, day-to-day employee instruction and direction are no longer required.
+However, this challenges the responsibilities of traditional line managers (such as development/engineering manager, hardware/software manager, QA/test manager, and so on), especially as these roles historically have been organized by discipline.
+As the organization evolves to cross-functional teams and Agile Release Trains (ARTs), individual, daily employee instruction and direction are no longer required.
 This raises the question – what will these managers do with all that time?

 What’s a Manager to Do?